EpsiRho/e610.NET/README.md

 e610.NET is an e621 windows client built on UWP.

 ## Features
-* Posts View
-	* See thumbnails of posts
-	* Choose how many posts to load
-	* Search by tags
+* Search posts by tags
-	* Move forward and back pages
+* Starts with safe mode on, but toggle for explicit is in the bottom left
-* Single Post View
+* View Post tags, description, and comments
 * Displays images, gifs, and webms
-	* Shows Tags in a Tree View
 * Left click on a tag to add it to search, Right click to remove it
-	* Upvote and Downvote
+* Upvote and Downvote(haven't found a good way of showing posts you've voted on)
 * See pools the post is in
-* Account
+* View pool name, post count, and description
+* Download any post file
+* Mass download files in a pool
 * Login with Username and API Key

-## Upcoming Features
-* Posts View
-	* Multiselect mode for mass saving
-	* Enable safe mode
-	* *Maybe:* Change size of images
-	* *Maybe:* Infinite scrolling
-* Single Posts View
+## Upcoming Features (May or may not happen, but all features I'm current planning on trying to implement)
 * Favorite Posts
-	* Open pools
-	* Save Images
-	* Comments
-* Account
+* Account Settings
+* App settings
 * Blacklist Editing
 * Pool Search
-	* Search pools by name, Description, artist, etc
-	* See latest updated pools
-* Pool View
+* Pool navigation
-	* Shows all posts in a pool
+* Share posts / Open post in app
-	* Some way to move through posts
-	* Pool download
+* Tag Search
+* Tag tab completion in searchbar
-* Misc
+* Comment
-	* Keyboard Shortcuts and movement
+* Keyboard Shortcuts
-	* *Maybe:* Change site endpoints between e621, gelbooru, etc
+* Description / Comment Hyperlinking
+* artists search page
+* artists profile
+* Creation / deletion /moderation tools